evgeny-goldin/playbooks/Readme.md

 #### Docker

-To create a Docker by running an Ansible playbook:
+To create a Docker image by running an Ansible playbook:

     FROM evgenyg/ansible:1.8.1
     ADD  playbooks /playbooks